 Hello!
 My name is Daiki from HR, PR dept. from Medmain.
-I would love to write and post interesting contents in this company blog “Medmain Speaks”.
-In this series “Focus on Medmainer”, I would like to introduce and get to know Medmain’s members.
+I would like to write and post interesting contents in this company blog “Medmain Speaks”.
+In this series “Focus on Medmainer”, I would like to introduce Medmain’s members.

 “What kind of people are at Medmain?”
 “What motivated him/her to join the company?”
 “What thoughts and motives do they have as they work for Medmain?”

 In answering those questions that you might have, I will report based on what I have gathered during the interview with the members in this blog.
 Today, at the very beginning of this series, let me focus on Ms. Leona Shinkai.

 Profile：Boston University graduate (International Relations, Public Health).
 As a student, competed in her school’s Entrepreneurship Annual Startup Challenge and won first place.
 Before graduation, interned at the World Health Organization’s HQ in Geneva, Switzerland.
 Upon graduation, worked at an HCM software company in southern California.
 Given her background and interest in healthcare/medical as well as IT, as well as to challenge herself in a startup, she joined Medmain in May 2019.